Important marine mammal area

+Important Marine Mammal Areas (IMMAs) were formulated by the Marine Mammal Protected Areas Task Force (MMPATF), a joint initiative created in 2013 by the International Committee on Marine Mammal Protected Areas (ICMMPA), the International Union for Conservation of Nature’s (IUCN) World Commission on Protected Areas (WCPA) Marine Vice Chair, and members of the IUCN Species Survival Commission (SSC).
+The IMMAs are defined as "discrete portions of habitat, important to marine mammal species, that have the potential to be delineated and managed for conservation".

 Global conservation context

 Marine conservation, MPAs and IMMAs

-Marine Conservation is the overarching term that refers to the protection of threatened oceanic species, and usually involves the establishment of marine reserves.
+Marine conservation is the overarching term that refers to the protection of threatened oceanic species, and usually involves the establishment of marine reserves.
 Marine conservation is increasingly beginning to make use of protected area models that are based on principles of landscape ecology and ecosystem management.

 The most widely used protected area model is Marine protected areas (MPAs), whose purpose is to conserve biodiversity, protect vulnerable ecosystems and enhance marine invertebrate and fish productivity.
-Marine Protected Areas however, have failed to properly account for Marine Mammals, who have been overlooked in many marine conservation efforts.
+MPAs however, have failed to properly account for marine mammals, who have been overlooked in many marine conservation efforts.
 As a result of this noted shortcoming in the previously existing conservation frameworks, IMMAs were introduced as a separate conservation measure to help rectify this issue.